Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Captured and missed features

 Not all of this ``error” necessarily reflects physical IT signals being missed.
-The ITs are computed in the reference fields through frequency filtering (equations \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2}), which assumes a separation in time scales between the ITs and BMs.
+The ITs are computed in the reference fields through frequency filtering (equations \eqref{eq:eularian filtering1}--\eqref{eq:eularian filtering2}), which assumes a separation in time scales between the ITs and BMs.
 However, the baroclinic jet in the BM contains energy near tidal frequencies, which is then artificially counted as ITs.
 Moreover, the frequency filtering \eqref{eq:eularian filtering1}--\eqref{eq:eularian filtering2} is based on time series at fixed Eulerian locations, and the BMs can Doppler-shift waves with other frequencies to the tidal frequency band.
 The simulation we use is designed so that waves are dominated by a single tidal frequency, so the wave energy that could be Doppler-shifted to the tidal frequencies is small in an averaged sense.
 Nevertheless, qualitative differences are reported in the behaviors of IT phases between Eulerian and Lagrangian recordings from simulations set up similarly to ours \cite{caspar2022characterization}.
-Finally, the computations of \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2} are realized by least-square fittings (detailed in \citeA{2015_GRL_PonteKlein, Ponte2017}), which can contain numerical inaccuracies.
-The spurious signals induced from these mechanisms, which do not belong to ITs, may appear to be random noises to the U-Net, and are thus ignored by the U-Net.
+Finally, the computations of \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2} are realized by least-square fittings (detailed in \citeA{2015_GRL_PonteKlein, Ponte2017}), which can contain numerical inaccuracies. \chm{These mechanisms can contaminate the simulation-derived reference fields by introducing small-scale signals that do not belong physically as ITs. }

-Nevertheless, part of the missed small-scale patterns corresponds to genuine ITs, and it's a failure of the U-Net to miss them.
-In particular, the secondary spectral peak near twice the incoming mode-1 wavenumber (seen in the down-jet region in Figure~\ref{fig:Unet azim spectra}, panel (b)) arises from nonlinear scattering of mode-1 into mode-2.
+\ch{The possible contamination at small scales in the reference data implies that the detected small-scale blurring should not be interpreted completely as a sign of model failure. } Nevertheless, part of the missed small-scale patterns corresponds to genuine ITs, and it's a failure of the U-Net to miss them.
+In particular, the secondary spectral peak near twice the incoming mode-1 wavenumber (seen in the down-jet region in Fig.~\ref{fig:Unet azim spectra}, panel (b)) arises from nonlinear scattering of mode-1 into mode-2.
 This physically meaningful signal is strongly damped in the U-Net reconstructions, even under Configuration $\{H, \bs{U}, T\}$.
 Thus, error (iii) is partly a real limitation.